peilingjiang/blog-jpl/content/_index.md

   }
 </script>

-**JPL is 江沛嶺, and 江沛嶺 is Peiling Jiang.** Peiling is a media arts and design student at NYU Tisch School of the Arts.
-With a background of product design, he's practices include computational design, HCI, user research, and creative coding.
+**JPL is 江沛嶺, and 江沛嶺 is Peiling Jiang.** Peiling studies Interactive Media Arts and Psychology at NYU Tisch School of the Arts and College of Arts and Sciences.
+With a background of product design, his practices include computational design, human-computer interaction, and computational cognitive modeling.

 🙆‍♂️ More information will be updated soon.
-Love Qingqing.